andredias/rst2html5/README.rst

     ...

-Html tag attributes can be included through ``html-tag-attr`` option:
+HTML tag attributes can be included through ``html-tag-attr`` option:

 .. parsed-literal::